Skip to main content

 • “I've experienced visual glitches and regular crashes in just over 2 hours of playtime.”

-• “This game is so buggy that most people are unable to play it at all, and the other half have to disable large amounts of content just to run the bare minimum.”
+• “The game is so buggy that most people are unable to play it at all, and the other half have to disable large amounts of content just to run the bare minimum.”

 • monetization

-The monetization aspect of the game has received mixed reviews, with many players expressing frustration over intrusive in-game advertisements and DLC promotions that detract from the overall experience.
-While some appreciate the absence of microtransactions, others feel that the game leans towards a cash grab mentality, particularly with the integration of ads into gameplay and the necessity of purchasing DLC for a complete experience.
-Overall, the monetization strategy has been criticized for undermining the game's immersive qualities and for feeling more aligned with mobile gaming practices.
+The monetization aspect of the game has received mixed reviews, with many players expressing frustration over intrusive in-game advertisements and microtransactions that detract from the overall experience.
+While some appreciate the lack of pay-to-win mechanics, others feel that the presence of ads, particularly for DLC, undermines the game's integrity and immersion.
+Overall, the monetization strategy appears to be a significant point of contention, with calls for a more player-friendly approach.

 • “This game is basically a more feature-filled version of labyrinth-mode Epic 7, but reworked in such a way that it doesn't have or need microtransactions.”